aceeric/ociregistry/README.md

 Notice the `?ns=quay.io` query parameter appended to the API call.
 This query parameter is added by containerd.
 The pull-through server uses this to determine which upstream registry to get images from.

-## Configuring the OCI Registry Server
+## Configuring the Server

-The OCI Registry server may need configuration information to connect to upstream registries.
+The OCI Distribution server may need configuration information to connect to upstream registries.
 If run with no upstream registry config, it will attempt anonymous plain HTTP access.
 Many OCI Distribution servers will reject HTTP and fail over to HTTPS.
 Then you're in the realm of TLS and PKI.
 Some servers require auth as well.
-To address all of these concerns the OCI Registry server accepts an optional command line parameter `--config-path` which identifies a configuration file in the following format:
+To address all of these concerns the OCI Distribution server accepts an optional command line parameter `--config-path` which identifies a configuration file in the following format:

 ```yaml
 - name: upstream one